ResearchObject/ro-crate/docs/README.md

 Note that although section folders have a `README.md` (alternatively `index.md`) - it is not generally shown in the left-hand menu, only in the breadcrumb.
 It is therefore recommended to make these index page minimal and only include a list of subpages of that section, using this Liquid include:

 ```
-{% include list.liquid all=true %}

 ```

-This is also helpful for navigating drafts as `exclude: true` does not show their sections in the left-hand menu.
+This is also helpful for navigating drafts as `nav_exclude: true` does not show their sections in the left-hand menu.

 #### Admonition cards